-The pupil who has bullied will need to develop empathy and respect for others and learn to recognise that actions have consequences and that they are responsible for them.
+The pupil who has caused a behaviour incident, or bullied, will need to develop empathy and respect for others and learn to recognise that actions have consequences and that they are responsible for them.

-The pupil who has been bullied may need a period of time away from the perpetrator, e.g., in a classroom with a friend instead of in the playground.
+The pupil who has been a victim of a behaviour incident, or who has been bullied, may need a period of time away from the perpetrator, e.g., in a classroom with a friend instead of in the playground.

-Staff will be given regular opportunities for training in behaviour support and anti bullying strategies.
+Staff will be given regular opportunities for training in behaviour support and anti-bullying strategies.

-Class teacher:
+Class Teacher: